 This course aims to introduce students to the theories, concepts, and methodologies for analysis of the conservation activities and the role of communities within that process.
 We will look at the definition of community, the definition of conservation, and how we understand the dynamics and processes of each of these concepts.
 We will investigate these issues through looking at the literature around conservation in multiple sectors and contexts, many of which overlap, but are often in silos within disparate institutional and regulatory settings.
 These sectors include: energy conservation, water conservation, soil conservation, habitat conservation, biodiversity conservation.
 Our goal in this class is to move beyond questions of best practices and technologies to discussions of the systems and structures that make conservation possible; or do not.

-Dr. Meredith Gore (email@example.com)
+Dr. Robert Richardson (email@example.com)

 A CAPSTONE EXPERIENCE

 The Capstone Experience (3 credits) may involve taking a course or working in another collaborative setting.
 Key elements are interdisciplinarity, policy-relevance, and collaboration/ teamwork.
 Students must complete ESP 804, FW 868, or other experience (internship, other course, other collaboration) which results in a co-authored, interdisciplinary, policy-relevant paper.
 The paper may be academic or more of a policy-oriented white paper.
 At least two other specialization requirements should be completed before you take the capstone.
 In addition, if you have received two waivers for other courses, you will not be eligible for a capstone project and must, instead, attend one of the two capstone courses.
 Please submit this application to ESPP for approval of your alternative capstone experience.